 Fig. 3-26.
 Insul-Bar insulation/isolation bus system

-The covers are constructed from glass-reinforced polyester insulating material.
-Insulation of the horizontal main bus bars (4) is achieved by a powder coating of insulating material.
-Impact-resistant Noryl® covers are attached to prevent damage to the insulation by falling wrenchs or other tools during installation or maintenance work.
+The phase isolation barriers and riser bus covers are constructed from glass-reinforced polyester insulating material.
+Insulation of the horizontal main bus bars (5) is achieved by a powder coating of insulating material.